mylescarey2019/political-role-play/README.md

 ## Description

-This is an HTML, CSS, javascript role playing "combat" style  game using the theme of the 2020 Democratic Nomination campaign and 2020 general election as a bonus round.
+This is an HTML, CSS, javascript, JQuery(for all dynamic page activity) role playing "combat" style game using the theme of the 2020 Democratic Nomination. campaign and 2020 general election as a bonus round.
 The player chooses a candidate from eight choices and plays the whole game as that candidate.
 One by one the player faces off against the other candidates and campaigns to victory or loss against the current opponent.